 Raj Hathiramani

-How to do it: Stand with feet hip-width apart, holding a medium weight dumbbell in each hand, down by sides.
+A 30-Day Squat Challenge for Runners: Stand with feet hip-width apart, holding a medium weight dumbbell in each hand, down by sides.
 Step back with right foot, bending both knees about 90 degrees so back right knee hovers just off the ground and front thigh is parallel to floor, left knee over toes.
 Drive through feet to stand up, stepping right foot forward.
 Repeat with left foot stepping back.
 Continue alternating.

 4. Kickback